Frequently Asked Questions

 Is acupuncture affordable?

 Yes!
 Our mission is to offer affordable health care to our community and we are able to offer low cost acupuncture because we treat in a group setting.
 Community acupuncture is modeled after how the medicine is practiced in Asia and because we see multiple patients in one hour, we are able to charge much less for our treatments.
-Denver Community Acupuncture charges on a sliding scale, $25-$45 per treatment (with a one-time $15 new patient consult fee)… and you get to choose what you feel comfortable paying.
+Denver Community Acupuncture charges on a sliding scale, $55 - $85 for new patient visits, and $35-$65 for return visits (we add on a one-time $20 new patient consult fee)… and you get to choose what you feel comfortable paying.